 If you pay Annual Tax on Enveloped Dwellings (ATED) when you sell the property you'll need to pay Capital Gains Tax.

-You don’t pay ATED or ATED-related Capital Gains Tax if you own the property direct, rather than through a company.
+You don’t pay ATED or ATED-related CGT if you own the property direct, rather than through a company.

 If you’re a non-resident company find out more about CGT when selling (or disposing) of a UK residential property.